francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 == Overview

 The uniqueness system introduces two annotations, as shown in @kt-annotations.
 The `Unique` annotation can be applied to class properties, as well as function receivers, parameters, and return values.
 In contrast, the `Borrowed` annotation can only be used on function receivers and parameters.
+These are the only annotations the user needs to write, annotations for local variables are inferred.

 Generally, a reference annotated with `Unique` is either `null` or the sole reference to an object.
 Conversely, if a reference is not unique, there are no guarantees about how many references exist to the object.
 Such references are referred to as shared.